longwa/grails-guard/README.md

 ------------
 * Since the environment is not reloaded, tests must be careful to cleanup after themselves, even if running against the in-memory database since the create-drop only happens when the environment is bootstrapped.
+* GRAILS-8026 causes the -reloading flag to be a bit picky.
+When running from the command line, ensure that it is the first option specified, otherwise it may be ignored